BloomTech-Labs/student-art-collection-iOS/README.md

 # Artco - Student Art Collection

-1️⃣ You can find the deployed project at [🚫URL NAME GOES HERE](🚫copy and paste URL here).
+1️⃣ You can find the deployed project on [TestFlight](https://testflight.apple.com/join/UIrs4MeC).

 ## Contributors